Cessna® 170 75th Anniversary Issue of Vintage Aircraft.

 “Wichita, Kansas – A full line of Cessnas will roll off the lines this year.
 Deliveries of the new 1948 model Cessna began early in January… The big news in the way of completely new aircraft at Cessna this year is the Model 170, a four-place plane powered by a 145 hp Continental engine.
 Selling at $5,475, this new 170 is the low-cost four-placer to complete Cessna’s full line.
 Deliveries are expected to begin in March.”

-The Cessna 170 began its life looking much like its little brother, the Cessna 140.
+The Cessna® 170 began its life looking much like its little brother, the Cessna® 140.
 In fact, the 1948 C170 is quite often mistaken for the smaller two-place C140 by the casual observer.
-In 1948, Cessna expanded and stretched the 140 to make it a four-place aircraft and called it the 170.
-It had no dorsal fin, had fabric-covered wings, vee-type wing struts and three C140 fuel tanks to give it the necessary range for its larger engine.
+In 1948, Cessna® expanded and stretched the 140 to make it a four-place aircraft and called it the 170.
+It had no dorsal fin, fabric-covered wings, vee-type wing struts, and three C140 fuel tanks to give it the necessary range for its larger engine.
 The engine used was a Continental C145 (later designated the O-300A) and would be used throughout the entire production run of Cessna 170s.

-Beginning very late in 1948 with SN18730, Cessna began producing the all-metal, slicked-up version with a single strut and a dorsal fin identical to the one used on the C195.
-The price new was $5,995, and it was called the Model 170A.
-The plane had an all-metal wing with slightly larger flaps which ran from zero to 50 degrees.
+Beginning very late in 1948 with SN18730, Cessna® began producing the all-metal, slicked-up version with a single strut and a dorsal fin identical to the one used on the C195.
+The new price was $5,995, and it was called the Model 170A.
+The plane had an all-metal wing with slightly larger flaps that ran from zero to 50 degrees.
 The 170A, which was produced through 1951, is commonly called the “straight wing” model because, unlike later 170Bs, the C170A has no wing dihedral.
 There were very few changes made in the C170A in its three years of production.

 The dihedral angle was increased to 3 degrees on the 1952 and all subsequent models, and more twist was given to the wing between the strut and the tip.
 The stabilizer and elevator shape was changed and the aerodynamic balance area was increased.
 A mass balance, enclosed in the aerodynamic balance section, was added, requiring less control pressure.